SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 - Hold `SAVE` + Press `RECORD` while Playback and Record are disabled to launch Stem Export process
 - When the stem export is finished, a dialog will appear on the display that tells you that the stem export process has finished.
 Press `SELECT`, `BACK` or any `PAD` on the grid to exit the dialog.
+- Note: In Arranger View, any Instruments that are `MUTED` will be excluded from the stem export.

 ### Cancelling Stem Export